Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 There are KeePass clients for many other platforms: iOS, Blackberry, WM Classic, J2ME, Android, Windows Phone 7 (for a complete list, see the KeePass website).

-A number of third-party programs use KeePass password databases (for example, KeePass X under Linux and MacOS X).
+A number of third-party programs use KeePass password databases (for example, KeePass X for Linux and MacOS X).
 KyPass (iOS) can work with KeePass databases directly via the cloud (Dropbox).

-• There is no backward compatibility of bases of versions 2.x with 1.x (however, it is possible to import/export from one version to another).
+• There is no backward compatibility between database versions 2.x and 1.x (however, it is possible to import/export from one version to another).

 Cost: free